MSc Disability Studies: Inclusive Theory and ResearchFind a programme

 |Open to international students||Yes|

-This MSc research programme will equip you with the skills, knowledge and ability to plan and carry out academic research relevant to Disability Studies, with a particular emphasis on people with learning (intellectual) disabilities.
+This programme will equip you with the skills, knowledge and ability to plan and carry out academic research relevant to disability studies.
 You will gain a particular awareness and skill set associated with emancipatory and participatory models of research, where disabled people themselves take active roles in the research process.
-Parts of the programme are delivered by, or co-taught with, disabled people.
+Parts of the programme are delivered by, or co-taught with, people with disabilities, including those with learning difficulties.

 You will take core units about research design, quantitative methods and qualitative methods along with students on the MSc in Policy Research and the MSc in Social Work Research, plus an additional core unit about inclusive research with disabled people.
 The core units are part of the ESRC South West Doctoral Training Centre at Bristol, and as such are a good grounding for those who wish to carry on to a PhD or take up research posts.
-The optional units will give you a chance to consider research about inclusion for people with learning disabilities and other disabled people in health, in social care and policy, and in education.
+The optional units will give you a chance to consider research about inclusion for disabled people in relation to international rights, as well as UK structures in society.

 Fees quoted are per annum and subject to annual increase.